samwpr/Automate-Screen-Recording-MAC/README.md

 Features:
 - Start recording
-- Ensures your mac doesn't go to sleep which will terminate the program (In progress)
 - Stop the recording at your targetted time
-- Turn off your computer (In progress)

 Made this becuase my lectures are from 630pm - 1030pm but I usually turn in at 930pm.